Client

 Focus: Technology

-I used location photography to ground the technology in the real world — capturing it in context to tell a more immersive, human story.
+I used location photography to ground the technology in the real world.
 Rather than relying on abstract visuals, I focused on showing the tech in action, making its purpose and impact feel immediate and tangible.
 This approach helped bridge the gap between innovation and everyday experience, turning complex ideas into something people could instantly connect with.

 People: Centralised Layout

 This approach was all about putting people first.
-I built a visual language inspired by traditional Islamic art — a respectful nod to Saudi Aramco’s cultural roots that also felt warm and approachable to Western audiences.
+I built a visual language inspired by traditional Islamic art.
 To make the experience inclusive, I designed a centrally aligned layout that supported both left-to-right and right-to-left reading.
-By removing fixed edges, every component could flip easily within the CMS, making localisation seamless without compromising the integrity of the design.
+By removing fixed edges, every component could flip easily within the CMS.

 People: I am Saudi Aramco

 I wanted to celebrate the diversity within Saudi Aramco by turning the people behind the brand into the heart of the experience.
-I designed a dynamic mosaic of faces — each "slice" revealing a short video where employees introduced themselves.
-Visitors could explore the screen, switching between stories in a way that felt both playful and personal.
-It was a concept built to humanise the organisation, turning internal culture into a living, breathing part of the user experience.
+I designed a dynamic mosaic of faces, each "slice" revealing a short video where employees introduced themselves.

 Focus: Technology